JUDITH GARFIELD MBE, EXECUTIVE DIRECTOR

 With ECH since 1998, Judith is responsible for the organisation’s core work programme.
 Judith has trained over 60 community groups in oral history and is currently delivering an oral history “apprenticeship”, an NVQ accredited qualification unique in the UK.
 Previous to joining ECH, Judith was a set designer and stage manager at Theatre Royal Stratford East, working with Mike Leigh.
-Judith is currently undertaking a Masters in the History of East London.
-She was awarded an MBE in the Queen’s Birthday Honours list 2012 for her work and commitment to Community Heritage.
+She was awarded an MBE in the Queen’s Birthday Honours list 2012 for her work, and her commitment to Community Heritage.

-Hannah is the newly appointed project officer at ECH.
-She recently graduated from the Royal College of Art with an MA in Design History.
-For the last two years her research has been focused on queer spaces and LGBTQI+ history, for which she used oral testimony as her primary methodology.
+Appointed to Eastside in 2017, Hannah graduated from the Royal College of Art with an MA in Design History.
+Her research focused on queer spaces and LGBTQI+ history, for which she used oral testimony as her primary methodology.
 This approach is something she greatly believes in – a way of giving a voice to the lives and stories of ordinary people.
-She is, therefore, looking forward to uncovering many new histories of the East End here at ECH.
+Hannah is enjoying uncovering many new histories of the East End here at ECH.

 An experienced project manager and evaluator, Claire has delivered and monitored over 20 learning and educational projects in the community heritage sector.
 She is a QCF accredited assessor for community, arts and heritage learners, as well as an accredited trainer for young people and adults from diverse backgrounds.
-Claire's main objective is the engagement and participation of hard to reach groups, underrepresented minority groups, including LGBTQ, women, BAMER and those with physical and learning disabilities.
+Claire's main objective is the engagement and participation of underrepresented minority groups, including LGBTQ, women, BAME communities, and those with physical and learning disabilities.
 Claire has worked with Eastside on numerous projects and continues to bring her expertise as monitoring and evaluation and training assessment specialist.

 JANICE ROBINS, ARCHIVE ADIMINISTRATOR